Urs Glutz von Blotzheim

-Urs Glutz von Blotzheim (20 October 1751 – 8 December 1816) was a Swiss military officer and politician.
+Urs Glutz von Blotzheim (20 October 1751, Büsserach – 8 December 1816) was a Swiss military officer and politician.

 Urs Glutz von Blotzheim was the son of the military officer Jacob Joseph Nicholas from the patrician class of the city of Solothurn, belonging to the noble family of Glutz von Blotzheim, and Anna Margaritha Josepha, born Wallier von Wendelstorf.
 From 1762 to 1769 he went to the Jesuit college in Solothurn, the predecessor of today's Kantonsschule Solothurn.
 In 1770 he was commissioned into the Swiss regiment Sury of the Kingdom of Sardinia.
-He was a member of the St. Ursensift, an organization of Catholic laity.
+He was a member of St. Ursensift, an organization of Catholic laity.